Zenithsiz/zbuild/GUIDE.md

    Static items are specified with `static: <item>` where `<item>` is either a regular file or a dependency item

+2. Optional file

+   Optional files are specified with `opt: <item>` where `<item>` is either a regular file or a dependency item

-2. Regular file
+3. Regular file

    Regular file are specified simply by a string with their path

-3. Dependency files
+4. Dependency files

    Dependency files are specified with `deps_file: <file>` where `<file>` is the path of the file

-4. Rules
+5. Rules

    Rules are specified with `{ rule: <rule-name>, pats: { <pat1>: <value1>, <pat2>: <value2 >} }`.